usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-3/Digital Service Tech Bootcamp.md

 Modern government acquisition professionals operate in a rapidly evolving digital environment.
 Whether you're evaluating a cloud-based platform, reviewing a data-sharing agreement, or procuring custom software development, your work increasingly intersects with key technology concepts that shape how agencies deliver public services.

-This module introduces five essential digital service topics—data, software, cloud computing, artificial intelligence, and cybersecurity—with a focus on how these topics directly impact your role as an acquisition professional.
+This module introduces seven essential digital service topics—data, software, cloud computing, artificial intelligence, cybersecurity, accessibility, and open source software —with a focus on how these topics directly impact your role as an acquisition professional.

-* Data is the foundation of digital services; it's collected, stored, and analyzed to inform decisions, measure impact, and improve government operations.
+* **Data** is the foundation of digital services; it's collected, stored, and analyzed to inform decisions, measure impact, and improve government operations.
 Procurement supports this by sourcing tools and services for managing and protecting data.
-* Software refers to the programs that run on computers or in the cloud to help agencies operate efficiently.
+* **Software** refers to the programs that run on computers or in the cloud to help agencies operate efficiently.
 Procurement plays a key role in acquiring, licensing, and maintaining the right software to meet mission needs.
-* Cloud services allow agencies to rent computing power, storage, and tools over the internet instead of maintaining physical servers.
+* **Cloud services** allow agencies to rent computing power, storage, and tools over the internet instead of maintaining physical servers.
 Procurement must structure contracts to align with flexible, scalable cloud service models.
-* Artificial Intelligence (AI): AI uses algorithms to analyze data, automate tasks, and generate insights that support faster, smarter decisions.
+* **Artificial Intelligence (AI)** uses algorithms to analyze data, automate tasks, and generate insights that support faster, smarter decisions.
 Procurement may support AI initiatives by acquiring ethical, compliant AI tools and ensuring proper data use.
-* Cybersecurity protects government systems and data from threats like hacking or data breaches.
+* **Cybersecurity** protects government systems and data from threats like hacking or data breaches.
 Procurement ensures that systems and services meet security standards and include appropriate safeguards.
+* **Accessibility** ensures that digital services and products are usable by people with disabilities.
+Procurement must ensure that technology acquisitions comply with legal requirements and support inclusive design practices to serve all citizens.
+* **Open Source Software** is publicly available software with source code that can be inspected, modified, and enhanced by anyone.
+Procurement must understand open source licensing and intellectual property to leverage its benefits while managing risks.

 You don't need to be a technical expert, but understanding the fundamentals will help you write better requirements, evaluate vendor capabilities, and ensure contracts support secure, effective, and user-centered digital services.